Dev2197/gemini-multi-turn-chat/README.md

-# Gemini Chat Console Application
+# Gemini Multi-Turn Chat Application

 A simple interactive chatbot using the Google Gemini API.
-This console application allows you to have a multi-turn conversation with Gemini while maintaining context across messages.
+This application allows you to have a multi-turn conversation with Gemini while maintaining context across messages.

 ## Features

-- Interactive console-based chat with Gemini
+- Interactive Chat Application with Gemini AI
 - Maintains conversation context across messages
 - Configurable temperature parameter to control response creativity
 - Support for extended conversations beyond the initial two turns